-At September 30, 2016, the MEDC reported a liability of \$17,019,838 for its proportionate share of SERS' net pension liability.
-The net pension liability was measured as of September 30, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of September 30, 2014, and rolled-forward using generally accepted actuarial procedures.
-The MEDC's proportion of the net pension liability was based on the MEDC's required pension contributions received by SERS during the measurement period October 1, 2014, through September 30, 2015, relative to the total required employer contributions from all of SERS's participating employers.
-At September 30, 2015, the MEDC's proportion was .309%, a .04% increase from September 30, 2014.
+At September 30, 2017, the MEDC reported a liability of \$10,740,120 for its proportionate share of SERS' net pension liability.
+The net pension liability was measured as of September 30, 2016, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of September 30, 2015, and rolled-forward using generally accepted actuarial procedures.
+The MEDC's proportion of the net pension liability was based on the MEDC's required pension contributions received by SERS during the measurement period October 1, 2015, through September 30, 2016, relative to the total required employer contributions from all of SERS's participating employers.
+At September 30, 2016, the MEDC's proportion was .203%, a .10% decrease from September 30, 2015.

-Assumption changes, based on the adoption of the findings of the experience study covering the period October 1, 2007 through September 30, 2012, increased the computed liabilities.
+Assumption changes are based on the adoption of the findings of an experience study covering the period October 1, 2007 through September 30, 2012.